mohrez86/pyllmut/README.md

 for Python.
 It uses Large Language Models (LLMs) to generate mutants for a given Python module.
-The current version of PyLLMut supports only `gpt-4o-mini` through its API.
+The current version of PyLLMut supports `gpt-4o-mini` through its API.
 We plan to add support for more models, such as *DeepSeek-R1*.